jgable/grunt-lesslint/README.md

 Then run `grunt lesslint` to lint all the `.less` files under `src/`.

-By default the plugin uses the `less` and `csslint` config settings to configure the LESS parser and the CSS Lint validatorg.
+By default the plugin uses the `less` and `csslint` config settings to configure the LESS parser and the CSS Lint validator.

 You can configure the CSS Lint validator, such as for disabling certain rules, by adding a `csslint` config value: